 Art & Human Dignity: A Learning Community for Art Majors

 Art is a reflection of the human experience, shaped by the social, cultural and political environment in place at any given time.
 Throughout history, art has played a profound role in social and political movements.
 This LC explores art as a force for positive change.
-Among other things, we’ll examine how wars have influenced artists and art, how artmaking has played a role in promoting human rights, ethical issues in the art world.
+Among other things, we’ll examine how wars have influenced artists and art, how artmaking has played a role in promoting human rights, and ethical issues in the art world.
+As a member of this LC, you will take Drawing I with Ken Leslie and Art & Ethics with Mary Martin.
+You’ll also go on at least two field trips.
+We’ll visit the current home of the Bread & Puppet Theater — founded in New York City in 1963, initially to shed light on neighborhood problems and later to protest the Vietnam War — and the Hood Museum of Art at Dartmouth College.
+LCs connect you with people who share your interests and help you build a strong foundation JSC art students on tour in Istanbul, Turkey, in spring 2015 for success at JSC!

 Go Globull!
 A Learning Community for Business Majors